 Prostate problems can also be treated with alternative medicines, such as homeopathic remedies made from saw palmetto extract.
 These medicines do not require a prescription.
 Alternative treatments have not been proven to work through scientific testing although they are believed to be effective in treating urinary problems.

 - Painkillers such as paracetamol or NSAIDs (e.g. diclofenac, aspirin or ibuprofen) to suppress pain;

 - Antibiotics, such as ciprofloxacin, to kill bacteria.

 In many cases, the doctor will opt for a wait-and-see policy for older patients with prostate cancer.
 This means that patients stay under supervision and are monitored regularly, but they are not treated.
 This is because prostate cancer generally develops very slowly and has a good prognosis, as long as it gets diagnosed early.
 When the tumour cells spread to surrounding areas and other parts of the body, the doctor can decide to start treatment.
 Common treatments for the illness include radiation, chemotherapy or hormone therapy.
 In some cases, doctors need to surgically remove the prostate gland.

 Is there anything I can do myself to reduce the chance of prostate problems?

 There are a number of things you can do to reduce your risk of prostate issues.
 You can start by making sensible lifestyle choices.
 Here are some tips:

-- Eat healthily.
 Choose a healthy diet of vitamins and minerals that contribute to prostate health.
-For example, the mineral selenium.
+One example is the mineral selenium.
 Studies indicate that selenium deficiency might be related to cancer.